SAP/jenkins-library/documentation/docs/index.md

 For more information about the CI/CD solutions offered by SAP, see [SAP Solutions for Continuous Integration and Delivery](https://help.sap.com/docs/CICD_OVERVIEW/8cacec64ed854b2a88e9a0973e0f97a2/e9fa320181124fa9808d4446a1bf69dd.html).

-To learn more about the continuous integration and delivery offerings by SAP, see [Continuous Integration and Delivery by SAP Learning Journey](https://help.sap.com/learning-journeys/b76f0b2e5d534c449c1f3b0fa84ab697) and [Continuous Integration and Delivery Introduction Guide](https://help.sap.com/docs/CICD_OVERVIEW/ee5a61247061455ab232c19179fe4c3b/7fc38a80cda446ef856c01f748dbede8.html).
+To learn more about the continuous integration and delivery offerings by SAP, see [Continuous Integration and Delivery by SAP](https://help.sap.com/docs/CICD_OVERVIEW) and [Continuous Integration and Delivery by SAP Learning Journey](https://help.sap.com/learning-journeys/b76f0b2e5d534c449c1f3b0fa84ab697).

 ### The Best-Practice Way: Ready-Made Pipelines